January: What is Grade 3 is studying?

 - Remember to sign your child's homework every day!

-Reading Log: Students should be reading at home for 20-30 minutes a night.
+- Students should be reading at home for 30 minutes a night.
 Please have them record their book on the reading log.
 Parents should initial each night.
 Reading logs are collected and replaced when they are full.

 - Students will receive daily math homework from the Go Math Student Edition.

-- Every night your child should be studying their times tables.
+- Every day your child should be studying their multiplication facts by using Reflex math.